JitseB/ImageP/DOCUMENTATION.md

 ## Returned data
 After calibrating the pixel size and setting the origin, you may use ImageP for whatever your experiment is about.
 The `gui` function returns the calibrated points relative to the origin automatically.

-## Clicked wrong
+## Additional info
-If you clicked wrong, you can use `ctrl+z` to remove the previously clicked dot.
+If you clicked wrong, you can use `z` to remove the previously clicked dot.

+In a more recent version, you will find an extra GUI-element on the right of the window with which you can alter the RGB-levels (or grayscale levels) for better visibility of that what you are clicking.

 Happy coding!